exNihlio/image-provisioner/README.md

 - `/data/vm_storage/cloud-init/isos`
 - `/data/vm_storage/images/base`

-At a minimum you should have storage for your cloud images, a directory for your `cloud-init` files and a directory for for your installed VMs.
+At a minimum you should have storage for your cloud images, a directory for your `cloud-init` files and a directory for your installed VMs.

 3. Download a qcow2 cloud image for the operating system of your choice.